 Above: Citizens were constantly urged to buy government bonds, known as war bonds, to help finance the war effort.
 Opposite page, above: Although rumors of German death camps had circulated for years, the full extent of the horror was not discovered until the Allies finally invaded Germany in 1945.
-Opposite page, below: Atlanta's William Breman Jewish Heritage and Holocaust Museum, which opened in 1996, celebrates the Jewish experience in Georgia and memorializes those who lost their lives in the Holocaust.
+Opposite page, below: Atlanta's William Breman Jewish Heritage Museum, which opened in 1996, celebrates the Jewish experience in Georgia and memorializes those who lost their lives in the Holocaust. materials, the government encouraged Americans to turn in any scrap they had.
+Youth organizations such as the Boy Scouts even got involved in metal drives.
+Some cities took up old streetcar rails for reuse by the government.
+Rubber items such as old tires, rain boots, swim caps, and water hoses were turned in to be made into war materials.
+Even fats and cooking oils were recycled.